 What makes a story?
-Ultimately it is the conveyance of information.
+Ultimately, it is the conveyance of information.
 This information should reach the reader as efficiently and frictionlessly as possible.
-That is the central thesis of this book.
+That is the core thesis of this book.

-The basic principle is simple: Describe what happens, the way it happens.
+The principle is simple: Describe what happens, the way it happens.
 Not stretched, not shortened.
-Length follows the event, not dramaturgy or taboo.
+Length follows the event, not the drama or the taboo.

 My approach rests on three clear principles: